mdb/civic-info.js/README.md

       console.log(data);
     });

-Get election info related some to a specific election:
+Get election info related to a specific election and address:

     // NOTE: electionIDs can be retrieved from the elections API civicInfo.voterInfo({electionID: 'SOME ID', address: 'SOME ADDRESS'}, function(data) {